DizzyHSlightlyVoided/DieFledermaus/Class Reference.md

 --------------------------------------------------

 ## Method: `public void LoadData()`
-Attempts to pre-load the data in the current instance, and test whether [`DieFledermausStream.Key`](#property-systembyte-key--get-set-) is set to the correct value if the current stream is encrypted and to decrypt [`DieFledermausStream.Filename`](#property-systemstring-filename--get-set-) if [`DieFledermausStream.EncryptFilename`](#property-systemboolean-encryptfilename--get-set-) is `true`.
+Attempts to pre-load the data in the current instance, and test whether [`DieFledermausStream.Key`](#property-systembyte-key--get-set-) is set to the correct value if the current stream is encrypted and to decrypt any encrypted options.

 ### Exceptions
 ##### [`ObjectDisposedException`](https://msdn.microsoft.com/en-us/library/system.objectdisposedexception.aspx)